grodansparadis/vscpl2drv-tcpipsrv/README.md

  The login user name

  ##### credentials
- The md5 checksum calculated over "user:auth-domain:password"
+ fastpbkdf2 over "user:auth-domain:password" stored as 'pw:salt'

  ##### rights
  Rights for this user as a 32-bit rights number.